microsoft/vcpkg/docs/maintainers/vcpkg_backup_restore_env_vars.md

 from the same scope.

 ### PARENT_SCOPE
+Normally, the backup is saved in the scope of the function call.
-With this option, the backup is saved in the parent scope of the calling function instead of the calling function's scope.
+With this option, the backup is saved in the parent scope of the function call instead.
-This option allows (limited) reuse of these functions in other maintainer functions.
+This enables the use of these commands in pairs of setup/restore functions.

 ## Notes
 One must always call `vcpkg_backup_env_variables` before